SalesConnection/Caction-Support/docs/Favourite_Filter.md

     <img src="img/Favourite_Filter_step_7.png">
   </p><br>

-8. Default filter will show everytime when you this page.
+8. Default filter will show every time when you this page.
 If you wish to apply your favourite filter, you will need to click the "Favourite Filter", and select the customize favourite filter you want.

 <p align="center">
     <img src="img/Favourite_Filter_step_8.png">